Deputy Head Pastoral

 The spiral programme continues into KS3 but focuses very much on extending thinking, expanding knowledge and developing skills.

 The lessons take the form of Circle Time, role play, presentations and debates.
-Tasks will involve both independent and group tasks to help develop your collaborative skills.
+Tasks will involve both independent and group tasks to help develop the pupils’ collaborative skills.
 The aim is to ensure that pupils are involved, contributing to discussions and listening to others express their views.